 The associated browser shortcut link for that site will then be created on your Windows desktop.
 You may also give it a different name by right-clicking on it and using the Rename option.

-While this approach requires a few extra efforts, it’s always a good idea to have a backup plan.
-Furthermore, this ‘backup’ method has another pretty helpful benefit.
-If you create a shortcut through the first method, it only displays the associated URL of that shortcut.
+If you create a shortcut through the first method, it only displays the browser icon and associated URL of that shortcut.

 On the other hand, if you choose the second approach, the shortcut created will also display its associated metadata.
 These include the logo of the site, its description, and the URL.
-Here are steps to create site shortcut links from a web browser:
+Here are steps to create site shortcut links:

 - Launch your web browser app on your machine.